Category: Self-Improvement

 -

-Let’s talk about how to cut through fear-based inaction.
-By that I mean, stalling on something you know you need to do, because you are afraid to do it.
-Have you ever neglected to take an action or make a decision based on a fear you had about what would happen if you did?
-Guessing […]
+Let’s talk about how to take action when you are afraid.
+By that, I mean stalling on something you know you need to do but you are afraid to do it.
+Have you ever neglected to take action or make a decision based on your fear about what would happen if you did?
+It seems […]

 -

-The lessons of a business owner, as told by yours truly.
+The five lessons of being an entrepreneur, as told by yours truly.
 I can’t tell you the exact date I decided I wanted to start a business.
 The data nerd in me regrets that because I do love specifics.
 It was more of a gradual realization over time.
-Through a series of jobs where my skill […]
+Through a series of jobs where my […]

 -